wikumChamith/openmrs-module-auditlogweb/README.md

 failures are logged, not fatal to startup.
 (On platforms built from core master/2.9+ the default audit suffix changes from `_AUD` to `_audit`.)

+Note the backend log always carries ERROR lines from the module's audit-column
+sweep: with `hbm2ddl.auto=update`, most `_AUD` tables differ from their base tables in column type/width (SchemaUpdate builds them from the entity mappings while the base tables come from Liquibase), and the sweep logs each divergence on every boot.
+These errors are expected with this configuration and do not block auditing.

 **Stop / reset:**
 ```
 docker compose down       # stop; data survives in the volumes